Early years funding updates

 - Please do not amend any weekly hours unless you made an error on your headcount claim.

-- If you are amending your termly claim because a child has increased or decreased their weekly hours, please recalculate the total termly funding you require.
+- If you are amending your termly claim because a child has increased or decreased their weekly hours, please recalculate the total funding you require.

 - If the child is only eligible for the ‘targeted/universal’ funding or ‘Working Entitlement’ for 2 yr olds and under, please adjust total hours for funding period only.